-The SAS Special Raiding Squadron (SRS) should have withdrawn after taking the gun battery on Cape Murro di Porco.
+The SAS Special Raiding Squadron (SRS) could have withdrawn after taking the gun battery on Cape Murro di Porco.
 Instead Major Paddy Mayne opted for more fighting.

 In one of the opening moves of Operation Husky, the Allied invasion of Sicily, Major Paddy Mayne’s SAS Special Raiding Squadron (SRS) destroyed an Italian gun battery in the pre-dawn hours of 10 July 1943 [story].
 The battery, called Lamba Doria, sat on the southern tip of the Maddalena Peninsula south of Syracuse.
 Here, on top of a headland called Cape Murro di Porco, the Italians had direct line of sight of the invasion beaches.
 The battery’s three 6 inch guns could have wreaked havoc on Allied troop transports anchored like sitting ducks offshore.
 The SRS had been told that the success of the entire invasion depended on them knocking out the guns before they could open fire.

 So did Paddy Mayne ‘go rogue’ in Sicily?
 His orders appear to have given him wide latitude, so disobeying them would seem hard to do.
 They read:

 “On completion of your task your Sqn will either:-